The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

 Apple AirPods (2019) with wireless charging case:

-Verizon has the Apple AirPods with a wireless charging case on sale for $164.49 when added to your cart.
-That's a $35 discount for the earbuds that can be charged using a Qi-compatible charging mat or using a lightning connector.
+Best Buy has the Apple AirPods with a wireless charging case on sale for $179.99.
+That's a $20 discount for the wireless earbuds that can be charged using a Qi-compatible charging mat or using a lightning connector.

 View Deal